Zacks Earnings Trends Highlights: Dow, JPMorgan, Chevron and Google

 Here are the key points:

-- The picture emerging from the Q1 earnings season is one of all-around strength and momentum, even though big slices of the economy are still dealing with the pandemic's impacts.
+- The picture that emerged from the Q1 earnings season was one of all-around strength and momentum, even though big slices of the economy are still dealing with the pandemic’s impacts.

-- For the 100% of the Finance sector's market capitalization that have reported Q1 results, total earnings and revenues are up +98.3% and +7.2%, respectively, with 92.4% beating EPS estimates and 73.9% beating top-line estimates.
-A combination of easy comparisons and unusually strong capital markets business drove the group's strong results.
+- For the 64.7% of the Retail sector companies in the S&P 500 index that have reported Q1 results, total earnings and revenues are up +61.2% and +12.7%, respectively, with 90.9% beating EPS estimates and 81.8% beating top-line estimates.
+This is a notably better experience than we have seen from the group, even after accounting for Amazon’s blockbuster results.

-- Excluding the Finance sector's strong growth, Q1 earnings growth for the remainder of the companies that have reported results would be up +34.2% (vs. +46.5%) on +10.2% (vs. +9.7%) higher revenues, which is still the strongest growth for this cohort of companies in recent quarters.
+- Excluding the Finance sector’s strong growth, Q1 earnings growth for the remainder of the companies would be up +33.7% (vs. +45.9% with Finance) on +9.4% (vs. +9.0%) higher revenues, which is still the strongest growth for this cohort of companies in recent quarters.

 - For the Technology sector, we now have Q1 results from 86.9% of the sector’s total market capitalization in the S&P 500 index.
 Total earnings for these Tech companies are up +56.0% from the same period last year on +24.8% higher revenues, with 93.4% of the companies beating EPS estimates and 95.1% beating revenue estimates.